openvinotoolkit/nncf/examples/torch/object_detection/README.md

 ## Installation

-At this point it is assumed that you have already installed nncf
+At this point it is assumed that you have already installed nncf:

 ```
 pip install nncf